fenago/natural-language-processing-workshop/README.md

-# The Natural Language Processing Workshop
+# The Natural Language Processing

 ### Requirements and Setup